Anjumkammath/Solarnova-AI/README.md

 # Solarnova AI : Automatic Dust Detection &amp; Cleaning System implemented on a solar panel

 SolarNova AI is an automated, AI-powered system that detects dust on solar panels using MobileNet (CNN model) and triggers a cleaning mechanism using servo motors.
 Designed for embedded systems like Raspberry Pi, it offers a smart, sustainable solution to maintain the efficiency of solar energy harvesting with zero manual intervention.
+Solar Nova AI is an intelligent system designed to detect dirt accumulation on solar panels and automatically trigger a cleaning mechanism using a Raspberry Pi, stepper motors, and a fine-tuned deep learning model.

+📄 Published Paper: Springer Link